-Irish Wolfhound Puppy Guide: First Year Care
+Irish Wolfhound Puppy Guide

 First Week Home

-Bringing home a Irish Wolfhound puppy is exciting but requires preparation.
+Bringing home an Irish Wolfhound puppy is exciting but requires preparation.
 Large breed puppies grow rapidly and need controlled nutrition to prevent skeletal problems.
 Expect your Irish Wolfhound puppy to reach full size between 12-24 months.

 Feeding Schedule